Download a fact sheet on the Provider Relief Fund (PDF)

 - The automatic payments will come to providers via Optum Bank with "HHS-STIMULUS" or "HHSPAYMENT" as the payment description.

-- Providers who normally receive a paper check for reimbursement from CMS, will receive a paper check in the mail for this payment as well within the next few weeks.
+- Providers who normally receive a paper check for reimbursement from CMS, will receive a paper check in the mail.

 Will more relief funds be available?